AdobeDocs/app-builder/src/pages/resources/event-driven/lesson3.md

 ```
 What happens here is that the action exposes a `main` function, which accepts a list of params from the client.
 It checks the required params for using the `cloudevents-sdk`.

-You can run the firefly app locally by execute the below command with AIO CLI:
+You can run the App Builder app locally by execute the below command with AIO CLI:
 ```bash
 aio app run
 ```